 Does Computershare act as a custodian for shares in an individual retirement account (IRA)?

-No. As a transfer agent Computershare does not provide IRA or custodial services, and we have to reject or reverse any transfer that purports to register shares into an IRA account where Computershare is noted as the IRA custodian for the particular investor.
+No. As a transfer agent Computershare does not provide IRA services, and we have to reject or reverse any transfer that purports to register shares into an IRA account where Computershare is noted as the IRA custodian for the particular investor.

 Direct stock purchase plan (DSPP)